 Inviting friends and family over for an old-fashioned cookout is perhaps the quintessential laid-back summer activity.
 Although, let’s face it, the cost of feeding so many people can leave you feeling anything but relaxed.
-So, here are several ways to help you host a fun summer barbecue without sizzling away your finances.
+So, here are several tips on hosting a summer cookout on a budget, without sizzling away your finances.

 One of the easiest ways to do this is to shop sale items and use coupons when you can to save money.
 To help you save even more, pick up store brands for items such as paper plates, napkins, utensils, condiments, or snacks, as these are often priced lower than name brands.
 Or, buy in bulk at stores like Costco and Sam’s Club.
 This will give you more bang for your buck and any leftovers will save you an extra trip to the store when preparing for other parties.